urbit/docs/docs/arvo/subscriptions.md

 Now we have the list of relevant subscribers.
-This a list of triples, `{bone @p path}`, where the only thing we really need is the bone because we don't care what urbit they are or what exact path they subscribed on.
+This a list of triples, `{bone @p path}`, where the only thing we really need is the bone, because we don't need to know their urbit or what exact path they subscribed on.
 Thus, our transformer function takes `{o/bone *}` and produces `[o %diff %noun arg]`, which is a move that provides bone `o` with this subscription update:  `[%noun